Quantum algorithm for copula-based risk aggregation using orthogonal series density estimation: Introduction

 \section{Introduction}

 Monte Carlo integration is a widely used method to perform numerical integration using random sampling.
-It is known that the quantum algorithm for Monte Carlo integration provides a quadratic speed-up over its classical counterpart \cite{Montanaro_2015}.
-In finance, Monte Carlo integration is used in various tasks, including risk analysis and derivative pricing.
-Studies have explored potential applications of quantum Monte Carlo integration (QMCI) in these domains \cite{herman2023quantum}.
+It is known that quantum Monte Carlo integration (QMCI) provides a quadratic speed-up over its classical counterpart \cite{Montanaro_2015}.
+Applications of QMCI have been considered across various fields such as statistical physics\cite{Montanaro_2015,Cornelissen2023,PhysRevD.107.114511}, nuclear physics\cite{PhysRevD.109.076025}, graph theory\cite{Montanaro_2015}, and machine learning\cite{pmlr-v139-wang21w,wiedemann2023quantum,Wan_Zhang_Li_Zhang_Sun_2023,NEURIPS2023_401aa72e,hikima2024quantum}, and among them, applications in finance have been investigated particularly intensively.
+In finance, Monte Carlo integration is used in various tasks.
+Studies have explored potential applications of QMCI in risk analysis \cite{Woerner_2019,Egger2021,miyamoto2022quantum,wilkens2023quantum} and derivative pricing \cite{Rebentrost_2018,Stamatopoulos_2020,9618807,Stamatopoulos_2022}\footnote{See also a comprehensive review \cite{herman2023quantum} on financial applications of quantum computing including not only QMCI but also optimization and machine learning.}.

 Risk aggregation stands as a paramount objective within risk analysis and plays a crucial role in the management of financial institutions \cite{embrechts2002correlation}.
 Risk aggregation is preceded by risk analysis, wherein substantial risks for a company are identified and quantified.
 For example, insurance companies typically have two major risk categories: underwriting risk and investment risk.
 Underwriting risk reflects the uncertainty of the total amount of loss that may occur from their insurance contracts, while investment risk arises from the investment of insurance premiums.
 Furthermore, these categories are broken down into more granular risk categories.
 Each risk is then quantified using the loss distribution obtained through Monte Carlo simulation with an appropriate stochastic model.
 The risk amount can be determined as the quantile of the distribution.
 In risk aggregation, these simulated loss distributions are combined to derive the total amount of risk, considering the correlation among different risks\footnote{When risks have perfect correlation, meaning the correlation coefficients are 1, the total risk amount is just the sum of each risk amount.
 However, in general, the correlation coefficients are within $[-1,1]$, and thus the total risk amount can be smaller than the simple sum, benefiting from the so-called diversification effect.}.
 Consequently, a company can obtain the total risk amount representing a certain level (e.g. 1-in-100 year) of potential total loss.
 By comparing the total risk amount with its capital, the company can assess the sufficiency of its capital.
 Moreover, the company can calculate other related metrics\footnote{Such as return on risk (the ratio of return to risk amount) and risk contribution (the amount contributing to total risk amount).} for each business unit to develop business plans and determine capital allocation.